Espresso-Aficionados/website/manufacturers/uniterra/nomad.md

 ### Longevity Concerns

-I asked Curt about Nomad's longevity.
-I know it is a ~$300 machine, and we don't expect this to last forever, but I wanted to see how long Curt thinks it would last.
+I asked Uniterra about Nomad's longevity.
+I know it is a ~$300 machine, and we don't expect this to last forever, but I wanted to see how long Uniterra thinks it would last.

 "So far Nomads have had a very long life.
 Many of the machines we delivered in 2015 are still in use.
 I have several friends who are still using their Kickstarter machines.
 In addition any part can be replaced including O-Rings, pressure gauge, and the pump can be disassembled and rebuilt."

 ### Cleaning The Nomad

-Curt's response on how to clean the Nomad:
+Uniterra's response on how to clean the Nomad:
 "Nomad cleaning and maintenance is pretty simple.
 After brewing, remove the coffee drawer, separate the parts, dump the coffee grounds and rinse all parts.
 Occasionally, once every week or two wipe out the drawer cavity and shower screen with a damp paper towel.
 Every couple of weeks it is a good idea to run a tank of cold water through the machine just to flush it out.
 Scale build up is usually not a problem if you use filtered water, which we recommend.
 If you do want to descale you can use a descaling solution or 50-50 water and vinegar.
 Just fill the water reservoir, let sit for a while and then pump through the machine.
 Follow this with a tank or two of cold water to flush out the machine.
 A drop of two of vegetable oil, like olive oil on the pump shafts will run down into the cylinders and make the pump run easier (every few months)."

 ### Disassembly Guide